data-gymnasia/courses/content/intro-probability/content.md

 ---
 > id: step-102

-*Solution*.
-Running the code several times, we see that the error is seldom as large as 0.01 or as small as 0.0000001.
+*Solution.* Running the code several times, we see that the error is seldom as large as 0.01 or as small as 0.0000001.
 So the correct answer choice is the third one.

 [Continue](btn:next)